 MBA classes meet one night per week.
 The MBA program includes a summer term.
 See the MBA section for required courses for the dual degree.

-- Either 920 hours (foundation) or 500 hours (advanced standing) MSW field practicum experience
+- Either 920 hours (generalist) or 500 hours (advanced standing) MSW field practicum experience

 - The MSW summative evaluation project may be accepted by the MBA program as partial fulfillment of the MBA project.